-- 3. If you are replacing a processor: - a.
+3. If you are replacing a processor:

+- a.
 Remove the processor identification label from the heat sink and replace it with the new label that comes with the replacement processor. - b.
 Apply new thermal grease (1/2-syringe, 0.65 g) to the top of the new processor.
 If you have cleaned the top of the processor with an alcohol cleaning pad, make sure to apply the new thermal grease after the alcohol has fully evaporated.

-Attention: Use only blue thermal grease (part number 01KP765) when replacing the processor.
-Do not use gray thermal grease (part number 41Y9292).
+Attention: You should use blue thermal grease (part number 01KP765) when replacing the processor if that grease is available to your country.
+If it is not available, use gray thermal grease (part number 41Y9292).

-Figure 133.
+Figure 150.
 Thermal grease application

 - 1) Carefully place the processor and retainer on a flat surface with the processor-contact side down. - 2) Apply half a syringe of thermal grease, approximately 0.65 g, to the center of the processor top. - 4.
 If you are replacing a heat sink, remove the processor identification label from the old heat sink and place it on the new heat sink in the same location.
-The label is on the side of the heat sink closet to the triangular alignment mark.

-If you are unable to remove the label and place it on the new heat sink, or if the label is damaged during transfer, write the processor serial number from the processor identification label on the new heat sink in the same location as the label would be placed using a permanent marker.

-5. Assemble the processor and heat sink, if these components are separate.
+The label is on the side of the heat sink closet to the triangular alignment mark. - If you are unable to remove the label and place it on the new heat sink, or if the label is damaged during transfer, write the processor serial number from the processor identification label on the new heat sink in the same location as the label would be placed using a permanent marker. - 5.
+Assemble the processor and heat sink, if these components are separate.